sf219/sfweb/_posts/2021-01-29-enf-basics.md

 <br />
 <br />
 <p>
   And this is the problem we tried to solve in our paper.
-As an spoiler, we obtained:
+As a spoiler, we obtained:
 </p>
    <table width="100%" height="100%" align="center" valign="center">
    <tr><td>